Updated: Dec 21, 2022

-Buttercream takes pastel colours well so you can have different coloured tiers, water colour effects or an ombré style graduation of colour.
-You can also have darker pops of colour with buttercream, but there are some limitations (see below notes on icing types).
+Traditionally buttercream takes pastel colours well so you can have different coloured tiers, water colour effects or an ombré style graduation of colour.
+You can also have darker pops of colour with buttercream.

 One thing to bear in mind with buttercream is that it will never be completely smooth, pure white or perfectly uniform in colour.
 For many, that is part of its appeal.
-If you want uniformity, a crisp finish or lots of deep colours, go for fondant instead (below).
+If you want uniformity, a crisp finish or lots of deep colours that are clearly defined, go for fondant instead (below).